School Name

 Pupils to be able to communicate confidently and be able to understand and articulate their thoughts and feelings in an age-appropriate manner.

-Classroom observations by Oracy Lead show consistency of approach that is beginning to have an impact on classroom discussions, particularly in UKS2.
+Classroom observations show consistency of approach that is beginning to have an impact on classroom discussions, particularly in the use of sentence starters and modelled responses.

 Pupils are ready for the next phase in their education as they are fluent and confident readers, writers and mathematicians.
 Their skills enable them to engage fully in a broad curriculum.